Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Predictions on the absolute neutrino mass scale

-With respect to the constrained ranges of the relevant parameters in the expression of $m_{\beta }$, we show in the bottom panel of figure (\ref{f5}) the correlation between $m_{\beta }$ and $m_{1}$\ where we find that the effective electron neutrino mass falls in the narrow region $ 0.0091213\lesssim m_{\beta }\left( \mathrm{eV}\right) \lesssim 0.023347$.
-Clearly, the predicted values for $m_{\beta }$ are bellow the present upper limit $m_{\beta }<1.1$ \textrm{eV} provided by KATRIN experiment at the 90\% confidence level (CL) \cite{B20}.
-Besides that, these values are very small compared to the forecasted sensitivities coming from the future $\beta $ -decay experiments such as KATRIN ($\sim 0.2$ \textrm{eV}) \cite{B21}, Project 8 ($\sim 0.04$ \textrm{eV}) \cite{B22} and HOLMES ($\sim 0.1$ \textrm{eV}) \cite{B23}.
-Instead, if the effective electron neutrino mass $ m_{\beta }$\ would not be measured by any of these experiments, the model values for $m_{\beta }$ could be probed by future experiments which aim to reach improved sensitivities around $0.01$ \textrm{eV}.
+With respect to the constrained ranges of the relevant parameters in the expression of $m_{\beta }$, we show in the bottom panel of Figure (\ref{f5}) the correlation between $m_{\beta }$ and $m_{1}$\ where we find that $ m_{\beta }$ falls in the region $0.0091213\lesssim m_{\beta }\left( \mathrm{ eV}\right) \lesssim 0.023347$.
+These predicted values are bellow the present upper limit $m_{\beta }<1.1$ \textrm{eV} provided by KATRIN experiment at 90\% CL \cite{B20}.
+Furthermore, these values are significantly smaller compared to the forecasted sensitivities coming from the future $\beta $ -decay experiments such as KATRIN ($\sim 0.2$ \textrm{eV}) \cite{B21}, Project 8 ($\sim 0.04$ \textrm{eV}) \cite{B22} and HOLMES ($\sim 0.1$ \textrm{eV}) \cite{B23}.
+If the effective electron neutrino mass is measured by any of these experiments, it would lead to the exclusion of the current model.
+Conversely, if none of these experiments are able to measure the effective electron neutrino mass $m_{\beta }$, the model's predictions for $ m_{\beta }$ could be investigated by future experiments aiming to achieve improved sensitivities around $0.01$ \textrm{eV}.